zevv/npeg/README.md

 #### Other exceptions

-NPeg can raise a number of other errors during parsing:
+NPeg can raise a number of other exception types during parsing:

-- NPegParseError: described in the previous section
+- `NPegParseError`: described in the previous section

-- NPegStackOverflowError: a stack overflow occured in the backtrace or call stack; this is usually an indication of a faulty or too complex grammar.
+- `NPegStackOverflowError`: a stack overflow occured in the backtrace or call stack; this is usually an indication of a faulty or too complex grammar.

-- NPegUnknownBackrefError: An unknown back reference identifier is used in an `R()` rule.
+- `NPegUnknownBackrefError`: An unknown back reference identifier is used in an `R()` rule.

-- NPegCaptureOutOfRangeError: A code block capture tries to access a capture that is not available using the `$` notation or by accessing the `capture[]` seq.
+- `NPegCaptureOutOfRangeError`: A code block capture tries to access a capture that is not available using the `$` notation or by accessing the `capture[]` seq.